swcarpentry/git-novice/guide.md

 but Git is definitely the most complicated tool.
 However,
-GitHub presently dominates the open software forge landscape, so we have help novices learn just enough Git to feel they can and should learn more on their own.
+GitHub presently dominates the open software forge landscape, so we have to help novices learn just enough Git to feel they can and should learn more on their own.

 This is why we don't teach branching: